Spencer Torkelson Preview, Player Props: Tigers vs. Astros

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit in slugging percentage (.445) and total hits (111) this season.
+- Torkelson leads Detroit with 111 hits and a team-best slugging percentage of .441.

-- Torkelson has driven in a run in 48 games this year (38.4%), including 14 games with more than one RBI (11.2%).
+- Torkelson has an RBI in 48 of 126 games this year, with multiple RBI in 14 of them.
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.